-San Rafael's Deluxe Rooms are in the main hacienda building, wrapped round a lovely inner, bougainvillea-clad courtyard.
-These are large split-level rooms with either twin or double beds, a small galleried sitting area and their own slice of terrace where you're welcome to have any of your meals.
+San Rafael's Deluxe Rooms are in the main hacienda building, wrapped round a lovely inner, bougainvillaea-clad courtyard.
+These are large split-level rooms with either twin or double beds, a sitting area and their own slice of terrace where you're welcome to have any of your meals.
 Similarly laid out but larger, Grand Deluxe Rooms have space for an extra bed or baby cot and can be set up as twins.
-All have been conceived with a maximum of cosseting comfort, and intimacy, in mind.
+All have been conceived with a maximum of cosseting comfort and intimacy in mind.
 Beds are big with Egyptian cotton sheets, Indian bedspreads, very comfortable mattresses and duck feather duvets.
 Most have both a bathtub and a separate shower and a stylish mix of old and new in decorative detail.
-Most memorable, perhaps, are the drop arches which divide the open-plan bathrooms from the main bedrooms.
-Some have air-conditioning, others whirling Casablanca-style fans; all have WiFi.

-A discreet distance from the main house, some Casitas (thatched cottages) have recently been created in the garden area.
-Ideal for honeymooners, these are larger and more luxurious than the Deluxe Rooms (phone, minibar, music system, air-conditioning) and have their own shared infinity pool.
+A discreet distance from the main house, some Casitas (thatched cottages) have been created in the garden.
+Ideal for honeymooners, these are larger and more luxurious than the Deluxe Rooms (phone, minibar, music system) and have their own shared infinity pool.
 Exuberant stands of mimosa, lavender and eucalyptus ensure a maximum of privacy and each has its own thatched chozita for shade dining.
 All have gorgeous, high-ceilinged living rooms and massive bedrooms.
 There are slick, slate-walled showers as well as a bathtub and double sinks in the open-plan bathrooms.
-The thatch of the roof, Indian bedspreads and other oriental memorabilia evoke the lodge-style hotels of South East Asia: photos from the Reid’s family albums remind you that you’re in Andalucia.
+The thatch of the roof, Indian bedspreads and other oriental memorabilia evoke the lodge-style hotels of South-East Asia: photos from the Reid’s family albums remind you that you’re in Andalucia.